-In August 2020, the Chicago Urban League combined its Center for Student Development and its Human Capital Center into one department designed to meet a range of youth needs.
 The Youth Services Center serves young people ages 12 to 24 through programming that includes socioemotional learning and competencies, academic enrichment and support, job readiness training, college readiness and success, and trades exploration and entrepreneurship.

 We recognize that the foundation of a healthy, fulfilling adulthood is built during the critical adolescent development period.
 Our programming is based on a positive youth development framework.
 Our staff are committed to helping youth understand and manage their emotions, build or strengthen supportive relationships, improve responsibility and decision-making, seek help when needed, and plan for a hopeful and fulfilling future.

 We offer a comprehensive set of age-appropriate programs that includes small group sessions, one-on-one meetings, academic enrichment and job readiness assistance.
 We meet students where they are and aim to help them thrive academically, socially and emotionally, with the goal of preparing them to compete in a fast-paced and an increasingly global economy.

 Our programs include:

 EmpowerYouth! is a partnership with Lyric Opera of Chicago that engages Black youth in a non-academic performing arts program that results in a culminating performance each year.
 Learn more.